BelledonneCommunications/linphone-android/README.md

 APK files are stored within ```./app/build/outputs/apk/debug/``` and ```./app/build/outputs/apk/release/``` directories.

+When building a release AppBundle, use releaseAppBundle target instead of release.
+Also make sure you have a NDK installed and that you have an environment variable named ```ANDROID_NDK_HOME``` that contains the path to the NDK.
+This is to be able to include native libraries symbols into app bundle for the Play Store.

 ## Building a local SDK

 1. Clone the linphone-sdk repository from out gitlab: